esdomo/doc-proc/README.md

 Document Processor service to process text files from a specific directory.

 Aggregated statistics from processed files are stored in a database.
-Flyway is used to manage schema migrations.

 The development profile uses an in-memory H2 database.
 The production profile uses PostgreSQL which is started via Docker Compose.

 ## 📁 File Input Directory